BenTaylorPublic/screeps/README.md

 ## TODO
 ### Working on
 ```
+Profiler results
+    Optimize so I can get 2 more rooms
 ```
 ### Short term
 ```
-Profiler results
-    Optimize so I can get 2 more rooms

 Spawning
     Spawns could have a queue
     This would save the spawn logic from assembling a body every tick until it's able to be used
     Would also allow having a priority queue (Defence > Offence > Economy)

-Spawning state on creeps
-    Queued, Spawning, Alive
-    Creep gets set as queued when it's accepted to a queue
-    Spawning when the queue starts spawning it
-    Alive, set by the role, when the Game.creeps[NAME] time to live is not null

-Update all roles to accept this new behaviour
-Logic:
-If queued
-return
-If spawning && ttl not null
-    set alive
-Else
-    return
-If Alive
-    DO THE THING
 ```
 ### Mid term:
 ```